 Don’t worry, babe.
-Beaudee’s got your sew-in weft hair extensions aftercare covered!
+Beaudee’s got you sew-in weft hair extensions aftercare covered!

 Brushing